united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ### ACQUISITION_DELAY

-**Description:** Timeconstant in seconds which delays the image acquisition after the camera has been triggered.<br>
+**Description:** Time in seconds which delays the image acquisition after the camera has been triggered.<br>
 This is mostly used, if the camera is triggered with a UNIX timestamp (see variable TRIGGER), to make sure, that the <br>
 camera is triggered, even if the UNIX timestamps lies in the past.
 This could be caused by network latencies.